Memphis Suspension Railway: Construction and opening

 At the time of its construction, the U.S. Coast Guard stated that the proposed bridge would have to have the same clearance as the Hernando de Soto Bridge, as it was spanning a commercially used public waterway.
 This resulted in the bridge being constructed at its current elevation.

+Closure and condition

+Due to its unique nature, only one person, "Paul Jordan, the engineer who built it, was the lone man who could fix it.
+Over the decades, he’d fly to Memphis, often in his own plane, land in the Wolf River Harbor, pull right up to the boat ramp at the park and stay a few days to make repairs."

-The monorail was indefinitely closed on July 6, 2018.
-It opens occasionally for special events.
+The monorail closed indefinitely on July 6, 2018, and opened occasionally for special events.
+In an "audit of the monorail by Schwager Davis in 2021, found the 'system was not able to be powered up' so it had to be 'evaluated by visual inspection.'"
+As of 2022, the monorail is inoperable.

-Incidents and accidents
+Incidents

 On June 19, 1994, a 19-year-old female Memphis State University student, Shellie M. McKnight, fell while cleaning the exterior windows of one of the cars and died.
 The 26 ft fatal fall was ruled accidental by Memphis Police.
 Her family lost the lawsuit they filed against the City of Memphis.

 On September 29, 2018, six passengers were trapped in one of the cars when it stalled mid-transit.
 The stall was caused by a fuse that was tripped.
 About 20 minutes after the vehicle initially stalled, the driver evacuated the vehicle onto the pedestrian bridge above.
 Nobody involved was injured.

 In popular culture

-In the 1993 film The Firm, Mitch McDeere, played by Tom Cruise, uses the railway to escape from "The Firm" that is out to kill him.
+In the 1993 film The Firm, Mitch McDeere, played by Tom Cruise, uses the railway to escape from a hitman sent by his employer to kill him.